-The comprehensive analysis of the AM transcriptomic response to ex-vivo Mtb challenge revealed a temporal biphasic response in both phenotypic groups.
-At 6h post-infection, the changes were dominated by TNF signaling and response to hypoxia.
-This TNF-dominated response was significantly stronger in resister AM, consistent with the stronger TNF signaling observed in peripheral monocytes from HIV-negative resisters (8).
-TNF has been long associated with increased microbicidal activity, including the production of reactive oxygen species (ROS) via remodeling of the NADPH oxidase multi-enzyme complex (65, 66).
-ROS are important mediators of TB resistance (67-70) with functionality that includes direct mycobactericidal effects (71, 72) and remodelling of the host cell anti-Mtb response (73, 74).
-At 24h postinfection, the transcriptomic responses of AM displayed IFN- γ signaling pathways in both phenotypic groups, with significantly stronger signaling in AM populations from LTBI samples.
-This aligned with the observation of Mtb-triggered IFNG upregulation only in LTBI IEL-like L.3 cells and suggested a desensitization of resister AM to IFN- γ signaling possibly due to constitutive exposure to high alveolar IFN- γ levels (75).
-At 24h post-infection, the stress-induced MICA gene was more strongly upregulated in resister AM in response to Mtb than LTBI AM.
-It is possible that this stronger MICA induction was a result of the stronger activation of the TNF signaling in resister AM, as TNF is capable of inducing MICA via NF κ B (76).
-As the main ligand of the NKG2D receptor, the presence of MICA in the membrane renders stressed and infected cells susceptible to killing by NKG2D expressed by cytotoxic cells (77).
-A contribution of the MICA-NKG2D axis to the resister trait is supported by the finding that cell-surface MICA is induced by Mtb infection which leads to the killing of Mtb-infected DC by NKG2D-expressing cytotoxic cells (78).
-The combined stronger induction of MICA in AM with the higher number of NKG2D-expressing poly-CTL in resister alveoli provided a strong case that cytotoxic mechanisms are a main effector of increased resistance to infection with Mtb.
+The comprehensive analysis of the AM transcriptomic response to ex vivo Mtb challenge revealed a temporal biphasic response in both phenotypic groups.
+At 6 hours after infection, the changes were dominated by TNF signaling and response to hypoxia.
+This TNF-dominated response was significantly stronger in resister AM (Figure 5E), consistent with the stronger TNF signaling observed in peripheral monocytes from HIV-negative resisters (8).
+TNF has been long associated with increased microbicidal activity, including the production of ROS via remodeling of the NADPH oxidase multi-enzyme complex (67, 68).
+ROS are important mediators of TB resistance (69-72) with functionality that includes direct mycobactericidal effects (73, 74) and remodelling of the host cell anti-Mtb response (75, 76).
+At 24 hours after infection, the transcriptomic responses of AM displayed IFN-y signaling pathways in both phenotypic groups, with significantly stronger signaling in AM populations from LTBI samples (Figure 5E).
+This aligned with the observation of Mtb-triggered IFNG upregulation only in LTBI IEL-like L.3 cells and suggested a desensitization of resister AM to IFN- γ signaling, possibly due to constitutive exposure to high alveolar IFN- γ levels (77).

+At 24 hours after infection, the stress-induced MICA gene was more strongly upregulated in resister AM in response to Mtb than LTBI AM.
+It is possible that this stronger MICA induction was a result of the stronger activation of the TNF signaling in resister AM, as TNF is capable of inducing MICA via NF- κ B (78).
+As the main ligand of the NKG2D receptor, the presence of MICA in the membrane renders stressed and infected cells susceptible to killing by NKG2D expressed by cytotoxic cells (79).
+A contribution of the MICA/NKG2D axis to the resister trait is supported by the finding that cell-surface MICA is induced by Mtb infection, which leads to the killing of Mtb-infected DCs by NKG2D-expressing cytotoxic cells (80).
+The combined stronger induction of MICA in AM with the higher number of NKG2D-expressing poly-CTLs in resister alveoli provided a strong case that cytotoxic mechanisms are a main effector of increased resistance to infection with Mtb.